Damian34/insurance-risk-pipeline/README.md

 # Insurance Risk Pipeline

-A data engineering pipeline simulating a real-world insurance risk assessment system.
+The project demonstrates an end-to-end insurance risk processing pipeline that transforms raw insurance records into segmented risk statistics.
-It demonstrates an end-to-end flow from event-driven data ingestion through distributed processing to risk analytics.
+The resulting metrics can be used for reporting, analytics, and risk assessment, supporting both automated and manual decision-making.

 ## Stack
 - Scala 3 / 2 (on JDK 17)